lucapette/deloominator/CONTRIBUTING.md

 $ make build
 ```

-When you are satisfied with the changes, I suggest you run:
+When you are satisfied with the changes, we suggest running:

 ``` sh
 $ make ci
 ```

-Which runs all the linters and tests.
+This command runs all the linters and runs all the tests.

 ## Submit a pull request